 Report to Temple Heritage Center Board

-From Visioning Strategy Committee
+from Visioning Strategy Committee

-The following attended a meeting at the CDC offices on Tuesday, March 3, 2014
+The following attended a meeting at the CDC offices on Tuesday, March 3, 2014:

-Paul Richard, Tyson Domer, David Kosene, Al Polin, Leigh Evans, Bernard
+Paul Richard, Isaiah Kuperstein, Tyson Domer, David Kosene, Al Polin, Leigh Riley-Evans, Bernard Mickle (MFCDC Public Ally)

-The discussion revolved upon arriving at
+Our discussion focused on:

-A consensus on what has already been discussed at our Visioning Meeting of January 24 and Board meeting of February 20.
+Organizing, distilling and encapsulating the thinking from our Visioning Meeting of January 24 and our Board meeting of February 20, as the basis for...

-Develop a plan of action that would elicit the opinions and concerns of communities as we shape our vision for how the building will best be used in the future
+Developing an outreach strategy that will elicit the opinions and concerns of our constituent communities as we shape our work plan for reuse of the Temple.

-The central question is: Once we restore the Temple, the building, what should its use be.
-How do we repurpose the building to serve the needs of the neighborhood and communities at large.
-The Board must reach a consensus on these points before allowing them to resonate in the neighborhood and community at large.
+The Board must reach a consensus on Values, Mission, and Vision so that we may succinctly present our thinking to the neighborhood and community at large in order to elicit useful feedback.

-Our first task is to agree on three fundamental concepts.
+What are our Values?
+What are the principles that inform our Mission and Vision?

 What is our Mission?
-What is the unchanging mission in restoring the Temple.
+What is our unchanging goal in restoring the Temple?

 What is our Vision?
-How do we see the building’s overall role in the lives of people and communities
+How do we see the building’s overall role in the lives of people and communities?

-What are our Values?
-What are the principles by which we will live by in finalizing our mission and vision.
-What are the underlying values that will operate to help us achieve our Mission and Vision.
+Values

+The core values that have consistently emerged in all discussion so far have been stated using the following words and phrases:

+Honoring our diverse cultural heritage

+Building strong neighborhoods

+Creating a unity of purpose through diversity (what about collaborations?)

+Making our past memories relevant today (this is already covered in #1 above…)

+There may be more Values for us to consider…

 Mission

-In all the discussions, there is a belief that our mission in restoring the Temple must serve some great purpose.
+In all the discussions, there is a belief that our mission in restoring the Temple must serve some greater purpose.
 Restoring the building is not an end in itself.
 In a sense we are engaged in a social enterprise.
-An excellent definition was put forth that merits restatement.
+An excellent definition was put forth that merits restatement:

 A social enterprise is an organization that applies commercial strategies to maximize improvements in human and environmental well-being, rather than maximizing profits for external shareholders.
 Social enterprises can be structured as a for-profit or non-profit, and may take a the form of a co-operative, mutual organization, a social business, or a charity organization.